suvojit1994/IHRP-Framework/README.md

     2. F1F3 means influence of F1 on F3
     3. here is the sample file for 3 expert and 5 factors.[input.csv](./input.csv)
 3. Run the code and you will see a `solution.txt` file as output file.
+4. Provide DAI values for each factor seperated by space we are using `1 1 1 1 1 1 1 1 1 1` for this example where 1st value is considered as DAI of 1st factor.